Rules for leave of absence from school for students:

 Students, who are member of a different religious community other than the Norwegian Church, are entitled to a leave during their religious holiday if they apply for it.

 If parents chose to leave, either without having applied, or without having been granted permission, the student will get unauthorised absence for the period the student is absent from school.
 During absence the parents/guardians are responsible for their child’s education.
-Absence longer than 10 days is regarded as illegal and the school will regard the student as if he/she has left/withdrawn from the school.
+Absence longer than 10 days and unapproved absences are regarded as illegal and the school will regard the student as if he/she has left/withdrawn from the school.
 The student/parents then have to reapply for placement and will be considered according to NLIS admission policy.